4 minute read

 6. Begin developing ideas for your brand’s personality

 Now that you’re set on your brand name and you’re confident it won’t conflict with anything already in existence, it’s time for the fun part: Start working on that logo + brand!
 You probably already have an idea of how you want the world & consumers to perceive your business.
 Get your ideas down on paper & find a designer/branding consultant to help bring it to life!

 Many times, intellectual property is a business’ most valuable asset.
 It’s no matter for cutting corners or using shortcuts… Heads up: there are none!
 Follow these steps to best set yourself & your business up for airtight intellectual property protection in the future.
 Taking care of it up front can help you to build a solid legal foundation & save expenses on damage control later on.

 Contact YSH Law Firm for more information & to set up a meeting with Yasmine.
 We like to make things simple: just click here.

 To the success of your business,

 Keep up with Yasmine on social media! @startuplawyerlady

 This blog does not provide legal advice and does not create an attorney-client relationship.
-If you need legal advice or if you would like to schedule a call with our office in order to best protect yourself & your business, you can reach Yasmine directly at (512) 925-7882 or book a meeting by clicking here.
+If you need legal advice or if you would like to schedule a call with our office in order to best protect yourself & your business, you can book a meeting by clicking here.

 To sign up for YSH Law’s Brand Builders Newsletter & receive your free e-gift, click here!